Jeff-Russ/ror-guides/rails-database.md

 > one table = one model
 > each model/table is a single real-life noun (person, product, etc)

 Once we run migrations, their work is essentially done and models come into play as our messenger between the rails app and the database.
 Controllers will take user input from the view and put it into the database via the models.
 Likewise they can look at the data in the db via the model give it to the views for display to the user.
-Here is the acronym said by many, not just Rails folks, to outline the operations involed when working with a database:
+Here is the acronym said by many, not just Rails folks, to outline the operations involved when working with a database:

 __CRUD:__
 > Create